vocdoni/developer-portal/docs/sdk/tutorial.md

 }
 ~~~

-Once our election is defined, it has to be officially created on the blockchain with [`client.CreateElection()`](/sdk/reference/VocdoniSDKClient#createElection).
+Once our election is defined, it has to be officially created on the blockchain with [`client.CreateElection()`][createElection].
 This will also provide us with a unique `electionID`.
-We want to use [`client.SetElectionID()`](/sdk/reference/VocdoniSDKClient#setElectionID) so that the client knows which voting process to submit votes to.
+We want to use [`client.SetElectionID()`][setElectionID] so that the client knows which voting process to submit votes to.

 :::info
-Now that we have the `electionId`, we can also print out a link to view our voting process on the Vocdoni blockchain [explorer](https://stg.explorer.vote)!
+Now that we have the `electionId`, we can also print out a link to view our voting process on the Vocdoni blockchain [explorer][explorer]!
 The explorer unlocks the universal verifiability of Vocdoni's protocol- even for this small example, the results of this election are verifiable by any observer and cannot be altered.
 :::

 **src/election.ts**